grufkork/rkbx_osc/README.md

 ## Limitations
 - Only supports two decks.
-- Might register extra beats when switching master deck
+- Might register an extra beat when switching master deck.
 - Assumes 4/4 time signature - Rekordbox does not support anything else without manually editing the database
 - Windows only